Aircon Troubleshooting · Singapore · Updated July 2026

 From most to least common in Singapore homes.

-Low refrigerant (gas leak)
+Low gas (refrigerant leak)

-Gas top-up from $80
+Gas top-up

-Clogged filter or evaporator coil
+Clogged filter or cooling coil

 A dirty filter or mould-caked indoor coil blocks airflow, so cold air can’t get out.
 Common in Singapore’s humidity if the unit hasn’t been deep-cleaned in a while.

-Chemical wash from $110
+Chemical wash

 Dirty outdoor condenser